Does Ireland need dedicated body to fight pseudoscience?

 Patients may be convinced by anecdotal or unverified evidence supporting the efficacy of alternative treatments.

-Last March, the Spanish Organisation of Medical Colleges created what they called “an observatory against pseudosciences, pseudotherapies, intrusion (the practice of a profession by an unauthorised person) and health sects”.
+In March, 2018, the Spanish Organisation of Medical Colleges created what they called “an observatory against pseudosciences, pseudotherapies, intrusion (the practice of a profession by an unauthorised person) and health sects”.

 On the observatory website, they describe a number of alternative therapies and elaborate on the lack of scientific evidence showing any efficacy for them in the treatment of disease.
 The Spanish association also went as far as to report a list of 100 websites offering therapies considered dangerous to the general attorney with a request to have them banned.